-Any person assisting an HSR must comply with any reasonable instructions given by the PCBU about WHS matters at the workplace.
+Any person assisting a HSR must comply with any reasonable instructions given by the PCBU about WHS matters at the workplace.
 For example, they must undergo visitor safety inductions and wear any required personal protective equipment.

-A PCBU is not required to give an HSR financial assistance for the purpose of obtaining assistance and is not required to pay an HSR's assistant.
+A PCBU is not required to give a HSR financial assistance for the purpose of obtaining assistance and is not required to pay a HSR's assistant.

-Union official assisting an HSR
+Union official assisting a HSR